Minnesota Mental Health Community Foundation Projects

 ● Emily Osiecki LMFT Memorial Scholarship DONATE

-● Gloria Segal Medical Student Scholarship COMING SOON
+● Gloria Segal Medical Student Scholarship DONATE

 Fast-Tracker Online Resource Search Tool Development Fund – Fast-Tracker, a virtual community and health care connections resource, is a web-based link to mental health services and substance use disorder treatment programs in Minnesota.
 Fast -Tracker offers providers, care coordinators, and consumers with a real-time, searchable directory of mental health providers and mental health resources.
 Go to Fast-TrackerMN.org to learn more!